LarsEsDoch/UtilsManager/README.md

 config.yml

+Additionally this libarys extracted in the build.

+org.java-websocket:Java-WebSocket

+org.slf4j:slf4j-api

-These files must be present in the final JAR so that Paper can load your plugin and its configuration correctly.
+These files and libarys must be present in the final JAR so that Paper can load your plugin and its configuration correctly.